actions-marketplace-validations/kobtea_release-tag-action/README.md

 This action expects

-- `VERSION` file exists at root directory of a repository
+- `VERSION` file exists in a repository
 - `VERISON` file contains only SemVer string

 ### Inputs